privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 LDAP resolver
 .............

-.. index:: LDAP resolver, OpenLDAP, Active Directory, FreeIPA, Penrose, Nevell eDirectory
+.. index:: LDAP resolver, OpenLDAP, Active Directory, FreeIPA, Penrose, Novell eDirectory

 The LDAP resolver can be used to access any kind of LDAP service like OpenLDAP, Active Directory, FreeIPA, Penrose, Novell eDirectory.